sserrato/azurecloudautomatedELKstackdeployment/README.md

  <img src="diagrams/ELKstack.png" alt="ELK Stack Diagram">

 These files have been tested and used to generate a live ELK deployment on Azure.
 They can be used to either recreate the entire deployment pictured above.
-Alternatively, select portions of the _____ file may be used to install only certain pieces of it, such as Filebeat.
+Alternatively, select portions of the metricbeat-playbook.yml & metricbeat-config.yml or filebeat-playbook.yml & filebeat-config.yml file may be used to install only certain pieces of it, such as Filebeat.

-  - _TODO: Enter the playbook file._
+  - /etc/ansible/install-elk.yml
+  - /etc/ansible/files/filebeat-config.yml
+  - /etc/ansible/files/metricbeat-config.yml
+  - /etc/ansible/roles/filebeat-playbook.yml
+  - /etc/ansible/roles/metricbeat-playbook.yml

 This document contains the following details:
-- Description of the Topologu
+- Description of the Topology
 - Access Policies
 - ELK Configuration
   - Beats in Use